harshhgithub/Fridge-to-recipe/README.md

 Every one of the above results in the same UI outcome: the user sees a specific, human-readable error message and a "Try Again" button — never a blank screen or a crash.

-## AI usage note

-I used [Claude / ChatGPT / Copilot — *fill in whichever you actually used*] for:
-- Scaffolding the initial component structure and CSS
-- Iterating on the visual design (moving from the initial theme to a more minimal style, swapping emoji for `lucide-react` icons)
-- Reviewing the backend's failure-handling paths and suggesting the code-fence-stripping fix for malformed JSON
-- Switching the backend from OpenRouter to Groq

-I wrote/reviewed the prompt engineering in `SYSTEM_PROMPT`, the validation logic in `validateRecipe()`, and tested the failure paths manually (bad input, killing the server mid-request, etc.) myself.
-[Adjust this paragraph to reflect what you actually did by hand vs. generated.]

 ## Known limitations